 - correctly shaped buckler (bloomer/blastbag) attachment collars on glacis

-- trunnion and guns printed separately as one unit to permit the modeler to select any elevation from -5 degrees to +30 degrees, just like the real guns and sleeve
+- barrels integrated with trunnions, printed separately to permit the modeler to select any elevation from -5 degrees to +15 degrees, just like the real guns

 - trunnion accurately positioned within the gunhouse according to US Navy O.P.
-1112 providing a correct center of rotation and distance to muzzle from the gunhouse
+1112 drawings providing a correct center of rotation

 - accurate bolts and screwheads, properly positioned